Building a World where Kindness is how we live, work and belong. For purpose-driven Entrepreneurs and Communities, who care.

 I recently asked people on a Small business platform if they would like to be a part of a JV group where we learn more about each others business and refer each other.
 Of course there are groups like BNI, and other organized groups.
 Sometimes it works out to form smaller groups too!

 We had one meeting and decided our next meeting would be taking a 5 day challenge to build up our credibility.
 A friend of mine was giving this challenge for 1 hour/day for 5 days.
 This group said they were all in – but I must of missed something because I was the only one who registered and when I asked if they were enjoying it.. a couple of them said they were too busy to attend??
 Well, you could just listen to the replay and do the homework.
-If you would like to explore this, he has another coming up on June 2, Crediblity Challenge
+Crediblity Challenge

 This leads to me to ask, “Was I listening?”
 Listening: Builds trust – the other person or party needs to be in engaged with you too!